SLesche/acdc-query/cran-comments.md

-## Resubmission
+## Minor Update
-This is a resubmission.
-In this version I have:
+This is minor update ensuring compatability to a new database format

-* removed inst/extdata/acdc.db as the example database

-* changed all relevant example sections to not refer to this file

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.